-After reparing my Samsung monitor I looked for something else to work on and decided to have a go at seeing if I could pick up a faulty Sega Game Gear for a cheap price.
+After repairing my Samsung monitor I looked for something else to work on and decided to have a go at seeing if I could pick up a faulty Sega Game Gear for a cheap price.
 Looking on eBay I found a listing by japan_4_you that was $9.73 plus shipping.
-The Game Gear was listed as not working and didn't have a the lens cover.
+The Game Gear was listed as not working and without the lens cover.

 I have replaced the capacitors in a Game Gear a couple of times already along with installing a McWill LCD in another Game Gear, which by the way if you can afford it I highly recommend doing.
 The difference is night and day.
-Opening up the Game Gear, it didn't look too bad, a bit of corrosion on some of the capacitors but it doesn't look like any of it had leaked and caused damage
+Opening up the Game Gear, it didn’t look too bad, a bit of corrosion on a few of the capacitors but it doesn’t look like any of it had leaked and caused damage.

 I ordered a capacitor replacement kit from eBay so I could replace the remaining capacitors.
 I also had to replace a couple I had already put in as they were a bit too large and I was not able to put the Game Gear back together.

-The moment of truth... it worked!
-There is a slightly darker section on the right hand side about 1/3 of the screen but other than that it worked perfectly.
+The moment of truth… it worked!
+There is a slightly darker section on the right-hand side about 1/3 of the screen but other than that it worked perfectly.
 I cleaned up the battery terminals and tested it out on batteries, no problem.
-I had a spare Game Gear shell that I used for the front as it had the lens cover.
-There are plenty of replacements that can be found on AliExpress or eBay (I can recommend the glass ones) but I wanted to use what I had lying around.
+I had a spare Game Gear shell which I used for the front as it had the lens cover.
+There are plenty of replacements that can be found on AliExpress or eBay (I can recommend the glass ones), but I wanted to use what I had lying around.

 I thought that since I had a heap of LEDs lying around I decided I would replace the power LED with a different colour.
 I originally went with blue to match Sega’s colours however it was far too bright.
 There wasn’t any room to add a resistor so that it could be dimmed a bit so instead I used a low intensity green LED instead.